Polymer/polymer/README.md

 # Polymer 2.0 (pre-release)

 This branch contains a preview of the Polymer 2.0 library.
-The codebase is under active development, and APIs may change prior to the final 2.0 release.
+The codebase is under active development, features may not be fully implemented, and APIs may change prior to the final 2.0 release.

+🚧 Note: Some tests currently fail on non-Chrome browsers; these will be addressed soon, but in the short term Chrome Canary is your best bet. 🚧

 ## Overarching goals for Polymer 2.0